Buzz Off: Why Your LED Lights Hum and How to Stop It

 • LED driver

-The switching power supply generates the operating voltage for the LED’s from the 120V mains voltage.
+The switching power supply generates the operating voltage for the LEDs from the 120V Mains voltage.
 This part of the electronics contains, among other things, a small transformer for transforming the voltage.
-Furthermore there are some coils or chokes for the intermediate storage of energy as well as for the avoidance of EMC disturbances.
+Furthermore, there are some coils or chokes for the intermediate storage of energy as well as for the avoidance of EMC disturbances.
 The LED driver usually contains capacitors for smoothing the voltage.

 Humming or buzzing

 When humming or buzzing is heard, this usually occurs with a frequency of 120 Hertz.
-This corresponds to twice the mains frequency.
+This corresponds to twice the Mains frequency.
 This results in current peaks of 120 times per second.
 This can cause the components to vibrate or oscillate.

 Whistling or beeping